-In light of the disruptions in economic conditions caused by COVID-19, one or all of the banking agencies have issued, and requested comment on, interim final rules published from March through June 2020 that revise certain aspects of the agencies' regulatory capital rule, amend the Federal Reserve Board's (Board) Regulation D on reserve requirements, and except certain insider loans from the Board's Regulation O. The FDIC also adopted a final rule modifying its deposit insurance assessment rules.
-All of these rules took effect before June 30, 2020.
+In light of the disruptions in economic conditions caused by COVID-19, one or all of the banking agencies have issued interim final rules published from March through June 2020 that revise certain aspects of the agencies' regulatory capital rule, amend the Federal Reserve Board's (Board) Regulation D on reserve requirements, and except certain insider loans from the Board's Regulation O. The FDIC also adopted a final rule modifying its deposit insurance assessment rules.
+During the third quarter, the agencies finalized several of the capital-related interim final rules with no changes or only limited changes.
 In addition, Section 4013 of the CARES Act provides optional temporary relief from accounting for eligible loan modifications as troubled debt restructurings, which the agencies discussed in an Interagency Statement on Loan Modifications and Reporting for Financial Institutions Working with Customers Affected by the Coronavirus (Revised) issued April 7, 2020.
-The agencies have received approvals from the U.S. Office of Management and Budget to implement changes to the three versions of the Call Report arising from these interim final rules, the FDIC's final rule, and Section 4013 of the CARES Act.
-The reporting changes either took effect as of March 31, 2020, or will take effect June 30, 2020.
+The agencies received approvals from the U.S. Office of Management and Budget to implement changes to the three versions of the Call Report arising from these interim final rules, the FDIC's final rule, and Section 4013 of the CARES Act.
+The reporting changes took effect as of March 31, 2020, and June 30, 2020.

-The subjects of the regulatory capital-related interim final rules are:
+The subjects of the regulatory capital-related rulemakings are:

-- The definition of "eligible retained income;" - Assets purchased through the Money Market Mutual Fund Liquidity Facility; - An optional five-year regulatory capital transition for the effect of adopting the current expected credit losses methodology (CECL) in 2020; - Temporary changes to and transition for the community bank leverage ratio framework;
+- The definition of "eligible retained income;" - Assets purchased through the Money Market Mutual Fund Liquidity Facility: - An optional five-year regulatory capital transition for the effect of adopting the current expected credit losses methodology (CECL) in 2020; - Temporary changes to and transition for the community bank leverage ratio framework; - Paycheck Protection Program Liquidity Facility and Paycheck Protection Program loans; and